PericlesTheo/periclestheo.github.io/_posts/2019-04-25-is-cv-the-best-way-to-hire-a-software-developer.md

 ![Photo by Clem Onojeghuo on Unsplash](/images/cv-resume/featured.jpg)

 I really hate doing things I know are borderline bullshit just because they are conventional wisdom.
 CVs are definitely one of them.
 First of all, biases always find their way around a CV.
-Age, sex and name are just some of the information we now reduct or obfuscate in order to remove certain biases.
+Age, sex and name are just some of the information we now obfuscate in order to remove certain biases.
 I would argue we need to deduct the whole CV in order to be somewhat impartial and effective.
 But then, you might ask, how do we vet people if not through a CV?
 How would you know about their background, skills and experience if you don't read their CV?

 Let me save you some time.
 People exaggerate so what you see on a CV is a stretch of their actual experience.
 The sad thing is everyone knows this.
 But I'd like to examine a couple of *sections* on the CV bit closer that reflect my own biases when I'm reading someone's CV.